How to sell on Facebook Marketplace the right way

 It used to be a community space, but these days it’s a merchant’s paradise.

-Such a large user-base provides more sellers and businesses with the opportunity to do big things—and hopefully, with the tips we’ve given you to start selling on Facebook Marketplace, you’ll be able to do that too!
+Such a large user-base provides more sellers and businesses with the opportunity to do big things—and hopefully, with the tips we’ve given you on how to sell on Facebook Marketplace, you’ll be able to do that too!